• About Travel Dave

 • Welcome to Travel Dave – UK Solo Adventure Blog

 TRAVELDAVEUK Travelling the world, one adventure at a time.
-Follow the UK's leading solo adventure travel blogger Dave Brett on his travels around the world.
-A globe-trotting adventure travel blog featuring travel tips and advice, exotic stories, travel videos and travel photography that will inspire your next trip abroad, and help you plan it too.
+Follow Dave Brett, a solo adventure travel blogger on his travels around the world.
+A globe-trotting adventure travel blog featuring travel tips and advice, travel stories, travel videos and travel photography that will inspire your next trip abroad, and help you plan it too.
 To read more, please visit: About Travel Dave Page.

 • Copyright Notice